310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 </div>

 {% bubble Chiaki smile %}
-The worldbuilding of the new show, Supervillains, seems to have finally been set in stone!
+The worldbuilding of the new show, ‘Supervillains’, seems to have finally been set in stone!

 The decision looks to be absolutely confirmed this time for sure.
 {% endbubble %}